mtconnect/cppagent/README.md

         *Default*: false

-    * `RelativeTime` - The timestamps will be given as relative offests represented as a floating point number of milliseconds.
+    * `RelativeTime` - The timestamps will be given as relative offsets represented as a floating point number of milliseconds.
 The offset will be added to the arrival time of the first recorded event.